tektronix/tsp-toolkit/README.md

 - Due to limitations within the LuaLS project, we are unable to fully support Lua 5.0 and instead use Lua 5.1.
 Certain language feature in Lua 5.1 incorrectly appear to be supported in TSP such as using `#lua_table` to get the number of elements in a table.
+- The TriggerFlow® Visual Editor is in Beta and we expect there will be issues.
+Please let us know any improvements or issues that can make it better!

 <!--Refs-->
 [official-Lua-5.0-reference]: https://www.lua.org/manual/5.0/